AndyLavr/cyanogenmod_htc_enrc2b_opengapps/README.md

 ./download_sources.sh [--shallow] [arch]
 ```
 * ```--shallow``` will order to fetch only the latest snapshot of the APKs (reduces space used and amount of data to be retrieved by git, by not fetching the APKs' history)
-* ```arch``` can be one of the following "arm, arm64, x86, x86_64" to fetch only data required for specified architecture (note that fallback architectures will be be fetched too)
+* ```arch``` can be one of the following "arm" to fetch only data required for specified architecture (note that fallback architectures will be be fetched too)

 To build Open GApps for all platforms and all android releases:
 ```